Learn the advantages of scaling at the frontend to deliver user experiences more consistently, faster, and with higher quality.

 3. Evaluate a CDN provider

 Google is your friend, and most of the CDN providers out there have free trial accounts.
-Sign up and try their services benefits for yourself.
+Sign up and try their benefits for yourself.

 - Test it with a segment of your traffic in the CDN hosted application,